Ivan Barrow

-Ivanhoe Mordecai Barrow (6 January 1911 – 2 April 1979) was a Jamaican cricketer who played 11 Tests for the West Indies.
+Ivanhoe Mordecai Barrow (6 January 1911 – 2 April 1979) was a Jamaican cricketer who played 11 Tests for the West Indies in the 1930s.

+Life and career

-Barrow was born to Hyam and Mamie Barrow, two Sephardic Jews on 6 January 1911, a twin to Frank Norton Barrow.
-He attended Wolmer's Schools.
+Barrow was born on 6 January 1911 in Morant Bay, Jamaica, to Hyam and Mamie Barrow, two Sephardic Jews, a twin to Frank Norton Barrow.
+He attended Wolmer's Schools in Kingston.

-A wicket-keeper and opening batsman, he was the first West Indian to score a century in a Test match in England, which he did at Old Trafford in 1933.
+A wicket-keeper and opening batsman, Barrow was the first West Indian to score a century in a Test match in England, which he did at Old Trafford in 1933.
 He also toured Australia and New Zealand during the 1930–31 season, and England again in 1939.
 In Adelaide in 1930, he became the first batsman to be dismissed by Don Bradman in Test cricket.
 Bradman took only one other Test wicket, that of Wally Hammond in 1933.

+Barrow played first-class cricket for Jamaica from 1929 to 1939, with one final match in 1946.
+His most successful match was for Jamaica against the touring Lord Tennyson's XI in March 1932, when he made 169 and 58 not out and Jamaica won by four wickets.

 Barrow was one of the most notable Jews in Jamaica, and as of 2010 was the only Jewish cricketer to have scored a century in a Test.
 He died in Kingston in 1979.